Jemimahosei/CornellSOUP/design-plan/design-journey.md

 1. Suppose that you want to inquire with SOUP leadership about an upcoming event.
 Look up and identify the contact information for SOUP membership.

-2. You're interested in the history of SOUP and the story of it's founding.
+2. You're interested in the history of SOUP and the story of its founding.
 Identify the year SOUP was founded.

 3. Suppose you're interested in attending an upcoming SOUP event.
 Look up and identify the date of one upcoming event you would like to attend.